Bob Guccione: Career

 The magazine's pictorials offered more sexually explicit content than was commonly seen in most openly sold men's magazines of the era; it was the first to show female pubic hair, followed by full-frontal nudity and then the exposed vulva and anus.
 Up to the end of the 1960s, it was not acceptable to display anything more than a female's buttocks or breasts in mainstream publications and anything more risked obscenity charges.
 Only low-budget underground magazines displayed female genitals or explicit poses.
 However, the counterculture movement led to an increasingly liberated sexual attitude after which a series of court rulings struck down most legal restrictions on pornography.
 Penthouse has also, over the years, featured a number of authorized and unauthorized photos of celebrities such as Madonna and Vanessa Lynn Williams.
 In both cases, the photos were taken earlier in their careers and sold to Penthouse only after Madonna and Williams became famous.
 In Williams's case, this led to her forced resignation as Miss America 1984.
 The September 1984 issue in which Williams was first featured also included a layout with pornographic actress Traci Lords, who was only 15 when the photo shoot was done and was later revealed to be underage throughout most of her career.
+(Madonna famously responded to the publication of her nude photos by stating "So what?".)
 In the late 1990s, the magazine began to show more "fetish" content such as urination, bondage and "facials."

-In the early 1970s, Guccione invested around US$45 million in construction of Haludovo Palace Hotel, a luxury hotel resort in Malinska on the Krk Island near Rijeka) on the northern Adriatic coast of Yugoslavia.
+In the early 1970s, Guccione invested around US$45 million in construction of Haludovo Palace Hotel, a luxury hotel resort in Malinska on Krk Island near Rijeka on the northern Adriatic coast of Yugoslavia.
 He invested an additional $500,000 in advertisement.
 Despite Yugoslavia being nominally a communist country, it encouraged foreign investments.
 The entire project was designed by Yugoslav architect Boris Magaš and realized through Brodokomerc, a local company.
 Prior to that, the project needed to be authorized through a so-called workers' council, a process which Guccione described as "ridiculously easy".
-The hotel was officially opened in 1972.
+The hotel officially opened in 1972.
 Staff included around 50 Penthouse Pets, and the guests included the former Iraqi president Saddam Hussein.
-However, the hotel went bankrupt the very next year.
+However, the hotel went bankrupt the next year.